thatjamesw/howileadteams/proposal_template.md

 # Proposal Template

 A proposal is a lightweight artefact designed to **align stakeholders** on context, hypothesis, validation, and direction before a single line of code is written.
-It promotes *clarity, shared understanding, and measurable outcomes* while avoiding premature development or rework.
+It promotes clarity, shared understanding and measurable outcomes while avoiding premature development or rework.

 ---